redsanket/spark/external/oozie/guide/overview.rst

 The diagram does fail to show two important aspects of the architecture:

-- instead of a failover model, many Oozie servers access the same database
+- Instead of a failover model, many Oozie servers access the same database.
-- ZooKeeper handles the coordination of Hadoop jobs
+- ZooKeeper handles the coordination of Hadoop jobs, thus to access HBase tables on different clusteres, you need to provide information about the ZooKeeper znodes and quorums.

+.. _architecture-stack:

 Technology Stack
 ~~~~~~~~~~~~~~~~